Awear0/Stimulus/README.md

 #### transform

-transform allow to apply a function (transformation) to each parameter of the source signal before passing it to the slot.
+transform allows to apply a function (transformation) to each parameter of the source signal before passing it to the slot.
 The transformation can modify the parameter type, as long as the slot can be called with the resulting type.
 If fewer transformations are passed than the amount of parameters in the source signal, the remaining parameters will be forwarded as is.
 `std::identity` can be used as a transformation that doesn't modify the parameter.